wp-plugins/gwolle-gb/readme.txt

 = Import / Export =

 You may have another guestbook installed.
-That's great, because Gwolle-GB enables you to import entries easily.
+That's great, because Gwolle Guestbook enables you to import entries easily.
 The importer does not delete any of your data, so you can go back to your previous setup without loss of data, if you want to.
-Trying Gwolle-GB is as easy as 1-2-3.
+Trying Gwolle Guestbook is as easy as 1-2-3.

 Import is supported from:

 * DMSGuestbook.
 * WordPress comments from a specific post, page or just all comments.
-* Gwolle-GB itself, with Export supported as well (CSV-file).
+* Gwolle Guestbook itself, with Export supported as well (CSV-file).

-Please note: At the moment, Gwolle-GB does *not* work with WordPress MU.
+Please note: At the moment, Gwolle Guestbook does *not* work with WordPress MU.

 = Languages =